yepooo/Real-Estate-House-Price-Prediction/README.md

 6)Grid SearchCV :for finding the best model

-Technologies used:
+TECHNOLOGIES USED:

-Python
+1.Python

-Numpy and Pandas for data cleaning
+2.Numpy and Pandas for data cleaning

-Matplotlib for data visualization
+3.Matplotlib for data visualization

-Sklearn for model building
+4.Sklearn for model building

-Jupyter notebook
+5.Jupyter notebook